telerik/fiddler-everywhere-docs/get-started/quickstart-linux.md

 1. Enable the capturing of the HTTPS traffic by selecting the **Capture HTTPS traffic** checkbox and clicking **Save**.

-1. Back in the main Fiddler Everywhere screen, enable the **Live Traffic** toggle to start capturing HTTP and HTTPS system traffic.
+1. Back on the main Fiddler Everywhere screen, enable the **Live Traffic** toggle to start capturing HTTP and HTTPS system traffic.

 That's it!
 Fiddler Everywhere will start immediately to capture all the traffic generated from any application that uses the operating system proxy settings.

 >tip Fiddler Everywhere provides the [preconfigured browser-capturing option]({%slug capture-traffic-get-started%}#preconfigured-browser-capturing), which enables you to skip the system capturing configuration from this step.
-The predefined browser-capturing option comes in handy when you generate captured traffic only from a browser, or lack administrative right to install certificates and to modify the system proxy, or when third-party VPNs and security tools are colliding with the Fiddler Everywhere proxy.
+The predefined browser-capturing option comes in handy when you generate captured traffic only from a browser, or lack administrative rights to install certificates and to modify the system proxy, or when third-party VPNs and security tools are colliding with the Fiddler Everywhere proxy.

-## Fiddling with the Traffic
+## Step 5: Fiddle with the Traffic

 Let's now continue with capturing and inspecting some HTTPS traffic: